Construction

 News

-According to Statistics Estonia, in the second quarter of 2025, the total construction volume of Estonian construction enterprises in Estonia and abroad decreased by 1.2% compared with the second quarter of 2024.
-On the domestic construction market, the volume of construction fell by 1.4%.
+According to the preliminary data of Statistics Estonia, in 2025, the total production value of Estonian construction enterprises in Estonia and abroad decreased by 1.5% compared with 2024.
+The volume of construction declined for the fourth consecutive year.

 News